 What Hiring Mangers Look For:

-Experience counts or a lot with Hiring Managers.
+Experience counts a lot with hiring managers.
 Always use the opportunity to relate your previous work experience with the position you are applying for.

 Reaching Out to The Hiring Manager:

-Reaching out and making a personal connection with a Hiring Manager can be hugely beneficial.
+Reaching out and making a personal connection with a hiring manager can be hugely beneficial.
 However, you should never circumvent the application process outlined by the employer.
-You should only reach out to a Hiring Manger about a specific role after you have followed the instructions listed on the job application.
+You should only reach out to a hiring manager about a specific role after you have followed the instructions listed on the job application.

 Cover Letter Addressing the Hiring Manager: